Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Calculations and discussions

+Experimentally, the spin and parity of the g.s. of $^{183}$Ir~\cite{ladenbauer1975some} and $^{185}$Au~\cite{desthuilliers1979structure,BERG1983445,larabee1986shape} have been assigned to be the $5/2^{-}$ states built on the $\pi1/2^-[541]$ configuration, while a strong mixing between the $\pi1/2^-[541]$ and $\pi3/2^-[532]$ configurations attributed to the Coriolis interactions has been proposed for the $5/2^-$ g.s. of $^{185}$Au ~\cite{WALLMEROTH1989224}.
+Our calculations show that the $\pi1/2^-[541]$ configuration has the lowest energy, while the $\pi3/2^-[532]$ state is about 500 keV higher.
+The present PES calculations show that these two low-lying 1-quasiproton states both have considerable triaxial deformations, which would reinforce substantial configuration mixing.
+However, configuration mixing calculations are beyond the scope of the present work.

-The present CCPES calculations also reasonably reproduce the high-$\Omega$ 1-qp isomeric states observed in odd-mass $N=106$ isotones except for the aforementioned deviation in $^{177}$Lu.
-Notably, the CCPES calculations show that the $K^{\pi}=9/2^-$ isomer of $^{185}$Au and the $K^{\pi}=11/2^-$ state of $^{187}$Tl have moderate triaxial deformations with $\beta_2\sim 0.2$ which are remarkably polarized when compared with their g.s..
+The present configuration-constrained PES calculations also reasonably reproduce the high-$\Omega$ 1-qp isomeric states observed in odd-mass $N=106$ isotones except for the aforementioned deviation in $^{177}$Lu.
+Notably, the configuration-constrained PES calculations show that the $K^{\pi}=9/2^-$ isomer of $^{185}$Au and the $K^{\pi}=11/2^-$ state of $^{187}$Tl have moderate triaxial deformations with $\beta_2\sim 0.2$ which are remarkably polarized when compared with their g.s..
 It indicates the appearance of single-proton-induced shape polarization in shape-soft odd-proton nuclei when approaching the $Z=82$ closed shell.

 Now we turn to the investigation of energetically low-lying 3-qp states in odd-mass $N=106$ isotones.
 We mainly focus on the 3-qp states that consist of the two-quasineutron $\nu\left\{7/2^- [514] \otimes 9/2^+ [624]\right\}$ configuration coupled to different 1-quasiproton configurations, since the $K^{\pi}=8^-$ isomeric states are systematically identified as the $\nu\left\{7/2^- [514] \otimes 9/2^+ [624]\right\}$ configuration in even-even $N=106$ isotones.
 As seen in Table~\ref{table1}, the calculated energies of these 3-qp states in $^{175}$Tm, $^{179}$Ta, and $^{181}$Re agree well with the experimental data.
 For $^{177}$Lu, the calculated $K^{\pi}=23/2^{-}$ $\pi 7/2^{+}[404] \otimes \nu \left\{ 9/2^{+}[624] \otimes 7/2^{-}[514]\right\}$ configuration is overpredicted, while the $K^{\pi}=25/2^{+}$ $\pi 9/2^{-}[514] \otimes \nu \left\{ 9/2^{+}[624] \otimes 7/2^{-}[514]\right\}$ state is slightly underestimated.
 This can be attributed to the deviation of the $\pi 7/2^{+}[404]$ and $\pi 9/2^{-}[514]$ orbitals that we found in the calculations of the 1-quasiproton states.